RuggeroFreddi/snnpy/README.md

   The array must be 1D with length equal to the number of neurons (`num_neurons`).

 - `set_output_neurons(indices)`
-  Manually sets the output neurons by specifying their indices (array of integers).
+  Sets the output neurons by specifying their indices (array of integers).
-  Validates that the indices are within bounds (`0 ≤ index < num_neurons`).

 - `reset()`
   Resets the internal state of the network to allow for a new simulation.
-  Restores initial membrane potentials, clears spike matrix, spike count, and refractory timers, while preserving all other parameters (topology, output neurons, etc.).
+  Restores initial membrane potentials, clears spike matrix, spike count, and refractory timers, while preserving all other parameters (`adjacency_matrix`, `output_neurons`, etc.).

 ---

 ### 📈 Feature Extraction (after simulation)
-Each feature extraction method returns a one-dimensional NumPy array (`np.ndarray`) containing one feature per output neuron.
+Each feature extraction method returns a one-dimensional NumPy array (`np.ndarray`) containing one feature per output neuron, except `extract_features_from_spikes()`, which returns a two-dimensional array with multiple features per neuron.

 - `extract_features_from_spikes()`
   Extracts all the main features from the output neurons (spike count, entropy, ISI, etc.)